 Sunset dinner at Sheer Rocks

-For a special waterfront view, make a reservation at Sheer Rocks located at the Cocobay Resort.
-It’s a bit pricey so you can also just grab drinks and enjoy the view from one of the lounge areas.
+For dinner with a view, make a reservation at Sheer Rocks where the dining terrace is built into oceanside cliffs.
+It’s a bit pricey so you can alternatively just grab drinks and enjoy the view from one of the lounge areas.

 And you can always of course catch the same sunset from on shore at Little Ffyres Beach or Valley Church Bay.